 5. Try ride sharing – most of the time, BlaBlaCar will be your cheapest transportation option.

-6. Find free stuff – there are plenty of free things to do in the cities.
-Check this guide out here for a good start.
+6. Find free stuff – there are plenty of free things to do in the cities, sometimes including museums.

 7. Backpack with friends – you’ll end up splitting costs.